IBM-Cloud/vnf-samples/SchematicsAPI_Multi_NIC.md

 </code></pre>

 ### 7. Assign Floating-point IP to the F5 VSI created in Step 7.
+In below example ,

+target : The network interface this floating IP is to be bound to.The primary network interface id obtained from the output of the step(6) name : The unique user-defined name for this floating IP

 <pre><code>Example:
 curl --location --request POST 'https://eu-fr2.iaas.cloud.ibm.com/v1/floating_ips?version=2020-04-12&generation=2' \
 --header "Authorization: Bearer $ACCESS_TOKEN" \